kenan-sa/CalculatorApp/README.md

 # CalculatorApp
+→ Android :
 End-of-semester project of a calculator application with history using a firewall database with 2 activities.